 Types II and III are also referred to as mixed cryoglobulinemia.

-Types II and III are most often found in people who have a chronic (long-lasting) inflammatory condition, such as an autoimmune disease or hepatitis C. Most people with this form of the disease have a chronic hepatitis C infection.
+Types II and III are most often found in people who have a long-lasting (chronic) inflammatory condition, such as an autoimmune disease or hepatitis C. Most people with the type II form of cryoglobulinemia have a chronic hepatitis C infection.

 Other conditions that may be related to cryoglobulinemia include:

 The health care provider will do a physical exam.
 You will be checked for signs of liver and spleen swelling.

 - Complement assay -- complement levels will be low.